timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - At the ≈1:45:47 mark in this video, while serving as front IPR, the pack is about to transition from "all" to "front."
         - I am monitoring the pack movement and use a verbal and visual cue to inform players and officials that I temporarily assumed control of the primary pack definition responsibility from the rear IPR.
-        - In the transition of the pack definition to my responsibility, Blue #26 accelerates forward more quickly than I anticipate while they chase Green jammer forward.
+        - In the transition of the pack definition to my responsibility, Blue #26 accelerates forward more quickly than I anticipate while they chase Green Jammer forward.
         - I end up slightly out of the optimal position, with Blue #26 now in front of my position and the rest of the pack gaining speed.

     === "Outcome :material-cursor-default-click:"

         - I never want to be out of position, although this sort of situation is something I routinely practice and drill so I can get back into position immediately.
-        - I sprint forward to catch Blue #26 just as they begin to reduce their speed, so I transition to a power slide technique that allows me to return to the appropriate position, observe the status of the players in my zone, and stay out of the path of the Blue jammer's JR.
+        - I sprint forward to catch Blue #26 just as they begin to reduce their speed, so I transition to a power slide technique that allows me to return to the appropriate position, observe the status of the players in my zone, and stay out of the path of the Blue Jammer's JR.
         - At the end of the power slide, as the JR and I approach turn 3, I use a two-stage pivot technique, shifting to my right and then back to my left to ensure I:

-            1. Make sure the Blue JR has a clear path to remain in position with their jammer.
+            1. Make sure the Blue JR has a clear path to remain in position with their Jammer.
             2. Quickly shift to a position along the inside boundary, looking back at the pack, that allows me to observe the rear IPR, the status of the pack, and player actions.

     === "Importance :material-cursor-default-click:"